Login

 Bibliography

-Lecture material handed over online and the precise reading list for each topic will be available step by step with the intent of tailoring the course contents to students' needs, interests and reactions.
+Lecture materials handed over online and the detailed reading list for each topic will be made available step by step with the intent of tailoring the course contents to students' needs, interests and reactions.

 Teaching methods